yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 # Some history

 ---
-# Magento and Varien
+# Magento and Varien Inc
-- Founded in 2001 in Los Angeles
+- Varien Inc was founded in 2001 in Los Angeles by Roy and Yoav
--
+- Magento was released in 2007

 ---
 # Magento and eBay